-Mr Davis remains optimistic about the experiment.
+Mr Davis still sees some positives.
 "It was something which I am sure was of God, even if something has gone wrong in the middle.
 I am sure that it helped a lot of urban youth in Sheffield to get some glimpse of God; and then it all went wrong in a personality cult," he said.